-The procedure we’d like to discuss and bring to light today is a procedure that most practicing dentists, biological/holistic or not, literally do multiple times each work day.
-I encourage to us explore together the impact that the simple filling on the chewing surface (called an occlusal filling) can have on the long-term whole body wellness of the patient.
+The procedure we’d like to discuss and bring to light today is one that most practicing dentists, biological/holistic or not, literally do multiple times each work day.
+Together, let’s explore the impact that the simple filling on the chewing surface (called an occlusal filling) can have on the long-term whole body wellness of the patient.

 To really consider the whole body implications of the occlusal filling on our whole body health, we have to get a strong grasp on the relationship the teeth play with the various internal organ systems in our bodies.
 Traditional Chinese Medicine has long been very aware (and has meticulously charted) that each of our individual teeth relates to specific organs in our bodies.

-While it seems strange in our Western way of compartmentalizing the body into a bunch of separate organ systems, the fact is that Traditional Chinese Medicine has been in regular practice effectively addressing all sorts of illness of the human body for several thousand years.
-From our perspective, Traditional Chinese Medicine has stood the test of time, otherwise, they would have stopped using it a couple thousand years ago! 🙂
+While it seems strange in our Western way of compartmentalizing the body into a bunch of separate organ systems, the fact is that Traditional Chinese Medicine has been, in regular practice, effectively addressing all sorts of illness of the human body for several thousand years.
+From our perspective, Traditional Chinese Medicine stands the test of time.
+Otherwise, it would have stopped being used thousands of years ago!

 Here’s an image of one version of the chart which illustrates the connection between the teeth and the various internal organ systems and body regions.
 You can find an interactive ‘internal organ & tooth chart’ by following this link.
 (It’s really cool.
 You can click on a tooth and it will show you what organs relate to that specific tooth :))

 So, let’s lay down some pieces to this puzzle:

 1. Each of our teeth relates to specific regions and organ systems in our bodies.

 2. Biting down on two teeth to chew generates pressure between those two teeth (and other neighboring teeth).

 3. If the chewing surface is disrupted/disturbed by filling material, this can create disrupted conduction of the nerves associated with the specific teeth.